-The Bank of England will introduce the new polymer £20 note as legal tender into circulation on 20 February 2020.
+The Bank of England has introduced the new polymer £20 note as legal tender into circulation on 20 February 2020.

-From the 20th February 2020, a new polymer £20 note (below) will be put into circulation as legal tender.
+From the 20th February 2020, a new polymer £20 note (below) was entered into circulation as legal tender.
 It will run concurrently with the paper £20 note until it is withdrawn from circulation.

 The withdrawal date of the current £20 paper note will be announced after the the new £20 polymer note has been introduced and the Bank of England will give six months’ notice of this withdrawal date.

 The new polymer note features the artist JMW Turner and incorporates two see-through windows and a two colour foil for the first time, thus making it the most secure note issued.
 Polymer notes last longer than paper notes and they stay in better condition during day-to-day use.
 This note, like the polymer £10, will contain a tactile feature to help vision impaired people identify the denomination.

 The Bank of England’s Chief Cashier, Sarah John whose signature is appearing on Bank of England notes for the first time, said: “The new £20 is a really exciting next step in our move to polymer notes.
 This new note is our most secure, incorporating two see-through windows and a two colour foil for the first time.
 That makes it very hard to counterfeit and demonstrates our commitment to providing cash that can be used with confidence.
 Being our most common note, the transition to the new £20 is the most significant, but I am confident that retailers and businesses will adapt to the change.”

 What businesses should now be doing: